Antonio Agustín y Albanell: Collection

-Agustín assembled an extensive library of 1,808 volumes, including 272 Greek manuscripts, 561 Latin manuscripts, and 975 printed works.
+Agustín collected many important Greek and Latin manuscripts.
+He assembled a library of 1,808 volumes, including 272 Greek manuscripts, 561 Latin manuscripts, and 975 printed works.
 He also founded printing presses in both Lérida and Tarragona, bringing the printer Felipe Mey from Valencia to operate the latter.
 After his death, portions of his library were distributed to the Vatican and the El Escorial monastery.